The Earl of Rollercoaster found

 And screaming all the while.

-That’s why he built those crazy trains
+That’s why he built that crazy train

-That bear his name:
+That bears his name:

-It’s easier to experience
+It’s simpler to experience

-than to explain.
+Than to explain.

 A little known fact: rollercoasters are named after Charles Hatch, the 47th Earl of Rollercoaster.